tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 Gar insists on taking the lead against any goblinoids inside, preferring to soak damage while the party engages in a ranged assault; Asher recommends investigating the area first.

-Tarkin, with stealth, moves to scout the surrounding area near the entrance.
-Toward the eastern side, two goblins pay little attention to their duties from a makeshift lookout post; one on the ground, inattentively picking his nose and flicking it, the other hanging from a tree.
+Tarkin stealthily moves to scout the surrounding area near the entrance.
+Toward the eastern side, two goblins pay little attention to their duties from a makeshift lookout post; one on ground-level, inattentively picking his nose and flicking it; the other hanging from a tree.

-As Tarkin moves forward to the entrance, the tree goblin notices and calls out, "Hey, I see something!
+As Tarkin moves forward closer to the entrance, the tree goblin calls out, "Hey, I see something!
 There's a human there!"
-The goblin drops from the tree, and both rush to attack.
+The goblin then drops from the tree, and both rush to attack.

 **Combat Encounter.** [Goblin x2]